Elon Musk loses court battle against Twitter, as judge sets date for major trial

 ‘It became clear Musk was never going to take yes for an answer’, Twitter’s lawyer told court

-“Defendant asks for a seven-month trial date, and advances a few arguments that the Court accounts for [but the] defendants underestimate the ability of this Court to process complex litigation.
+Tesla chief Elon Musk will face a court showdown with Twitter in October after losing a bid to delay the social media firm’s lawsuit against him.

-“The reality is that delay threatens the risk of irreparable harm.
-We should go to trial in October of this year.”
+Twitter is trying to force the billionaire to make good on his April promise to buy the company for $44 billion and wanted the billionaire to be tried in court at the earliest possible date.

-Twitter wanted Mr Musk to be tried in court at the earliest possible date, in mid-September.
-Mr Musk wanted the date pushed to February 2023.
+He wanted the date pushed to February 2023.

 “It became clear Musk was never going to take yes for an answer”, said Bill Savitt from Wachtell, representing Twitter.
 “Twitter can manage this and will manage this, but the company is faced with a substantial increase in risk … quite by Mr Musk’s design”.

-Twitter filed to sue Elon Musk last week, arguing the tech billionaire is legally bound to carry out his $44bn acquisition of the social network, after the Tesla chief executive said he wanted to walk away from the deal - purporting that the number of bots on the platforms was misrepresented to him.
+Twitter filed to sue Musk last week, arguing the tech billionaire is legally bound to carry out his $44bn acquisition of the social network, after the Tesla chief executive said he wanted to walk away from the deal - purporting that the number of bots on the platforms was misrepresented to him.

 “The issue in this case is not – and it can’t be – how many false accounts there may be on Twitter”, Mr Savitt said.
 “The agreement doesn’t even mention spam or bots or false accounts.
 It could have, but it doesn’t.”